 Michael: All my systems are automatic or semi-automatic.
 By semi-automatic I mean that the signals are fully automated but I place the orders by hand.
 I do not do any discretionary trading.
 I have various machines that I use and that can stand in for each other in case any one of them fails (which has happened before).
 I also use encryption on all my technologies for security purposes.

 John Gallwas: Is there anything in the “What’s New” department you can share with us now?

 Michael: I just finished work on a couple of strategies for the NQ and one for the ZN which I just added to Striker last month.
 Besides that I’ve been working on some other strategies for a couple of months but I am not happy with the results I’m seeing yet.
 Although it is relatively easy to find a strategy that performs well for a few months to maybe a few years, it is difficult to find a strategy that has a good risk reward ratio over 10 years or more.
 But the effort is worth it because when the market turns, and it will turn, you want to know that your money is protected and you’re not going to loose it all in the blink of an eye.

 This interview is for informational purposes only and is not intended to be a solicitation of any kind.
 Trade only with risk capital.
 The risk of trading can be substantial and each investor and/or trader must consider whether trading systems are a suitable investment.

 Striker is a licensed futures broker and an independent third party that tracks the live trades of many different trading systems from different developers.
 Striker only shows live trades.
 A system must be traded for a certain period of time before trade results are posted.
 Thus recently added systems might not yet show any live trades.

-You can also invest in these strategies by opening an account with Striker.
+You can invest in the Quantopolis strategies by opening an account with Striker.
 Before considering any of our strategies for your investment please make sure you read the Legal Disclaimer.
 To learn more about our criteria for choosing a good system please click here.